Investing your money and time in a treadmill is one of the best decisions you can make for your health, fitness and well-being.

 The first part of making any purchase is deciding on what style of treadmill you need that will best meet your needs.

-We’ve broken this down into 3 categories to make it really simple in terms of the different types of treadmill on the market.
+We’ve broken this down into four categories to make it really simple in terms of the different types of treadmill on the market.

-Desk treadmills or walking pads are a superb option for home and office working.
+Desk: Desk treadmills or walking pads are a superb option for home and office working.
 Walking at a gentle pace has been proven to increase creativity, productivity as well as general health and well-being improvements.
+Find out more here.

-The latest trend of treadmills.
+Curved Treadmills: The latest trend of treadmills.
 Self-powered, curved treadmills allow you to run with a natural running style, on the balls of your feet, pushing your boy forward and creating momentum to rotate the treadmill belt.
+Find out more here.

 Top Tip: Always try and read product reviews, as you will get a real feel from other customers who have purchased the treadmill you are looking at.